-Apply the time bar limitation by the overseas and long tail business committee led to a sharp decline in outstanding claims.
+Apply the time bar limitation by the overseas and long tail business committee, as well as the cut off business with some companies, led to a decrease in the outstanding claims reserve.

-THIRD: INVESTMENTS ACTIVITIES
+THIRD: INVESTMENT ACTIVITIES

-The Kuwaiti economy depends on the stability of oil prices, which have fallen sharply.
-The analysts hope that oil prices will be stabilized in the near future.
+The Kuwaiti economy depends on the stability of oil prices, whose prices have improved and proved, and analysts hope that prices will increase in the near future, in addition to the decline of the real estate market due to the expectation of increasing interest.

-The investment of the Company in 2016 made a profit of KD.
-5,389,812 after amortization of KD.
-1,907,757 in the profit and loss account as unrealized losses (Impairment) of the Company's investments, against profit of KD.
-7,170,312 in 2015 in addition to recording KD.
-10,387,171 as unrealized profits in equity.
+The investment of the Company in 2017 made a profit of KD.
+7,731,859 after amortization of KD.
+1,403,715 in the profit and loss account as unrealized losses (Impairment) of the Company's investments, against profit of KD.
+5,900,207 in 2016 in addition to recording KD.
+13,071,154 as unrealized profits in equity.